Flower chafer

-Flower chafers are a group of scarab beetles, comprising the subfamily Cetoniinae.
+Flower chafers are a group of scarab beetles comprising the subfamily Cetoniinae.
 Many species are diurnal and visit flowers for pollen and nectar, or to browse on the petals.
 Some species also feed on fruit.
 The group is also called fruit and flower chafers, flower beetles and flower scarabs.
 There are around 4,000 species, many of them still undescribed.

-Twelve tribes are presently recognized: Cetoniini, Cremastocheilini, Diplognathini, Goliathini, Gymnetini, Phaedimini, Schizorhinini, Stenotarsiini, Taenioderini, Trichiini, Valgini, and Xiphoscelidini.
+Ten tribes are presently recognized: Cetoniini, Cremastocheilini, Diplognathini, Goliathini, Gymnetini, Phaedimini, Schizorhinini, Stenotarsiini, Taenioderini, and Xiphoscelidini.
+The former tribes Trichiini and Valgini were elevated in rank to subfamily.
 The tribe Gymnetini is the biggest of the American tribes, and Goliathini contains the largest species, and is mainly found in the rainforest regions of Africa.

 Description

 Adult flower chafers are usually brightly coloured beetles, often metallic, and somewhat flattened in shape.
 The insertions of the antennae are visible from above, while the mandibles and labrum are hidden by the clypeus.
 The elytra lack a narrow membranous margin and are truncate to expose the pygidium.
 The abdominal spiracles are diverging so that several lie on the abdominal sternites with at least one exposed.
 The fore coxae are conical and produced ventrally, while the mid coxae are transverse or only slightly oblique.
 The mesothoracic epimera is visible from above.
 The tarsi are each equipped with a pair of simple (not forked) tarsal claws of subequal size.

 A feature possessed by adults of many flower chafers, especially Cetoniini, is lateral emargination of the elytra.

 Larvae are stout-bodied and very hairy with short legs.
 The head is partly covered by the prothorax.
 Each antenna has the apical segment as wide as the penultimate segment.
 The galea and lacinia are used to form a mala.
 The anal cleft is transverse.
 The mandible has a ventral stridulating area.
 The labrum is symmetrical with a deeply pigmented notch on each side of the midline.